Nancy522/sea-view-cg-project/README.md

 To run this project:

-Firstly install all basic files which are required to setup OpenGL enviornment on desktop.
+Firstly install all basic files which are required to setup OpenGL enviornment for Visual Studio.

 Install Visual Studio on your desktop.
 Then create a file with extension .cpp and use the code which is provided under the file Source1.cpp.